 Vehicle access to the site would primarily be provided via a parking garage entrance on E. 5th Avenue.
 From this garage entrance, vehicles would have access to covered parking on the ground floor and the two basement levels.
 The project would include approximately 221 total parking spaces.
 Out of the 221 total parking spaces, approximately 33 spaces would include electric vehicle (EV) charging stations.
 The parking spaces in the proposed garage would be reserved for the proposed office and retail uses on-site.
 Designated parking spaces would not be reserved for the proposed affordable housing units.
 The project would also include a truck loading/unloading zone along S. B Street.
 The project would result in the loss of 22 total on-street parking spaces by removing six spaces from E. 4th Avenue, eight spaces from E. 5th Avenue, and eight spaces from S. Ellsworth Avenue.
-The project would retain approximately five existing uncovered surface parking spaces along E. 4th Avenue.
+The project would retain approximately five existing uncovered surface parking spaces along the project frontages of S. Ellsworth Avenue and seven spaces along E. 4th Avenue.